dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_windows.md

 This will prompt you to select a location for storing the key, and give you the option to add a passphrase to the key.
 If you want to use the default locaion (Recommended!) and not use a passphrase, you just have to hit return.

-Then, your keys will be stored in the place your specified.
+Then, your keys will be stored in the place you specified.
 By default,
 - there'll be a `.ssh` folder in your home directory
 ` ~/.ssh/`
 - private key would be named `id_rsa`